 This article may contain links from our affiliate partners.
 Please read how we make money!

-- Can you Put Aluminum Foil in an Air Fryer?
+- Can You Put Foil in the Air Fryer?

-- Step by Step: How to Safely Put Foil in your Air Fryer
+- Step by Step: How to Put Foil in the Air Fryer Safely

 - Avoid These 3 Mistakes When Using Foil In An Air Fryer